 Irwin Record 14-inch - 2-inch Jack Plane Review

-We really liked the ABS plastic handles and brass fittings; they adjusted the cutting iron pitch and length accurately.
+We really liked the ABS plastic handles and brass fittings on the Irwin Jack plane; they adjusted the cutting iron pitch and length accurately.
 You might expect wooden handles, but these ones were comfortable and won’t split or chip.

-Even though it needed a little bit of fine tuning out of the box, this isn’t as difficult as it sounds.
-We’re confident this plane will last for a long time as a valued hand tool
+Even though the Irwin Jack plane needed a little bit of fine tuning out of the box, this isn’t as difficult as it sounds.
+We’re confident this smoothing plane will last for a long time as a valued hand planer.

 VIEW LATEST PRICE →